Two men building a raft, pulling ropes on a log raft on a lake.

 The weekend arrives and you’re back at the same pub, having the same conversations, feeling the same restlessness.

 This is why we built the Sweden Raft Expedition.
 Eight days in Scandinavian wilderness.
-You and your mates arrive, spend two days learning bushcraft and river survival, then build a 3x6m timber raft from raw logs and navigate 50km of the Klarälven river.
+You and your mates arrive, spend two days learning bushcraft and river survival, then build a 3x6m timber raft from raw logs and handle 50km of the Klarälven river.

 No prefab kits.
 No instructions.
 Massive timber, traditional lashings, and your crew working together.